DanKhoo/Goal-Diggers/README.md

 <img src="./misc/Home.jpeg" alt="Home page" height="300">.

-User will be able to see all the goals set --> Title, Message & whether the alert status is On/Off.
+User will be able to see all the goals set --> Title, Message & whether the alert notification is On/Off.

 > Add Goal Page